BobRandomNumber/ComfyUI-QoL-Pack/README.md

 # ComfyUI Quality of Life Pack

-Some bug-fixed and optimized user interface enhancements originally from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) by `pysssss`.
+Some bug-fixed and optimized enhancements originally from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) by `pysssss`.
 This pack aims to incorporate updated enhancments without adding unnecessary features.

 ---